samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 2. For the same delay, the defender will be forced to use smaller parameters with a slower collision-resistant hash function in software.
 Using a faster algorithm in software means stronger parameters can be used.
 3. A smaller output length worsens the performance and memory-hardness.

 It is RECOMMENDED to use a collision-resistant hash function with a larger output length that is fast in software but relatively slow in hardware, such as BLAKE2b-512 {{!RFC7693}}.
 As another example, SHA-512 is preferable to SHA-256 {{!RFC6234}}.

-Finally, SHA-3 {{FIPS202}} is NOT RECOMMENDED as it is slower in software compared to in hardware.
+SHA-3 {{FIPS202}} is NOT RECOMMENDED as it is slower in software compared to in hardware.
+HMAC {{!RFC2104}} is also NOT RECOMMENDED because it increases the number of calls to the chosen hash function.

 # Choosing the Cost Parameters